autc04/Retro68/gcc/gcc/ada/doc/gnat_rm/implementation_defined_characteristics.rst

 *
   "The range of type System.RPC.Partition_Id.
 See E.5(14)."

-System.RPC.Partion_ID'Last is Integer'Last.
+System.RPC.Partition_ID'Last is Integer'Last.
 See source file :file:`s-rpc.ads`.

 *
   "Implementation-defined interfaces in the PCS.
 See E.5(26)."